FrancisIGP/CompTIA_Trifecta_Repository/CompTIA_A+/1201/MobileDevices.md

 - These devices provide audio and video capabilities to your laptop which can be used for activities like audio and video conferencing.

 ### 1.2 Compare and contrast accessories and connectivity options for mobile devices.

+## Connecting Mobile Devices

+- With the variety of devices at our disposal, we need to have a way to connect these devices in the network or with other devices.

+    - This can be wired or wireless connections.
+These connections are often designed with specific standards and specifications.

+    - These devices are more than just connectivity devices.
+They also provide other functionalities: synchronization, backup, identification, etc.

+- Universal Serial Bus (USB)

+    - High-speed wired communication often used for charging and data transfers.

+    - Mini-USB

+        - These are smaller versions of the USB which is commonly known worldwide.
+Comes with different variations:

+        - Common with older devices:

+            - Micro B Plug
+            - Mini B Plug
+            - Type A Plug

+        - Common with newer devices:

+            - USB-C

+                - A 24-pin double-sided USB connecter that can be used for both hosts and devices.
+It is designed to be a connector where you can be plugged in at any orientations and also supports higher speed connections.

+                - Replaces the older versions of USB connections up to latest standard of USB.

+                - Can be used for different forms of signals:

+                    - Serial Connectivity
+                    - Display Port
+                    - HDMI
+                    - Thunderbolt

+            - Lightning Connector

+                - An 8-pin proprietary lightning connector built for apple devices.
+                - Has a much more simpler deisgn and has better support in power output compared to micro-USB's and can also be inserted in any orientation.

+- Since we have many variety of connectors that only supports certain devices, we might need to use a connector designed to support other connections to make it compatible with each other, such as a hub connector or female connector.

+- Bluetooth

+    - A high speed commmunication allowing different types of devices to connect with each other over short distances (Personal Area Network [PAN]).

+- Hotstop / Tethering

+    - A feature that allows to convert your device in to a peronal wireless router to extend wireless connectivity to surrounding devices.

+    - This feature is integrated to your system software and will usually require a network provider, like a SIM card, for your phone to be able to have access to cellular data and share it with other devices.

 ### WORK IN PROGRESS...